petterh/textedit/docs/Chapter-7-Off-the-Launch-Pad.md

 ![File Not Found](Chapter-7-Off-the-Launch-Pad-Figure8.bmp)

-Figure 8: TextEdit can’t find a file.
+Figure&nbsp;8: TextEdit can’t find a file.

 You may create a new file or browse for an existing file.
 What if a file doesn’t exist?
 There are several ways to handle this, and Notepad is quite sensible about it—Notepad asks the user if it should create a new file by the given name.
 TextEdit extends this a bit: It explains that the file does not exist, and the user is presented with the following choices: